steven-michaud/HookCase/3-installing.md

 ## On macOS 11 and above:

 Things are more complicated on macOS 11 (Big Sur) and above.
-As of this version of macOS, third party kernel extensions must be loaded into the "auxiliary kext collection" before they can be loaded into the kernel.
+As of this version of macOS, HookCase requires the `keepsyms=1` boot arg.
+And third party kernel extensions must be loaded into the "auxiliary kext collection" before they can be loaded into the kernel.
 Along the way you'll need to explicitly give permission for `HookCase.kext` to be loaded, then reboot your computer.  macOS 11 also uses a new set of command line utilties to load and unload kernel extensions.

+1. Change your boot args as follows.
+To do this, you will need to disable SIP at least temporarily.
+Reboot your computer to make the change take effect.

+`sudo nvram boot-args="keepsyms=1"`

-1. Run the following command at a Terminal prompt:
+2. Run the following command at a Terminal prompt:

 `sudo kmutil load -p /usr/local/sbin/HookCase.kext`

-2. After a few seconds, a "System Extension Updated" dialog will appear telling you that the HookCase system extension has been updated.
+3. After a few seconds, a "System Extension Updated" dialog will appear telling you that the HookCase system extension has been updated.
 Click on the "Open Security Preferences" button.

-3. In the "Security & Privacy" preference panel, first "click the lock to make changes", then click on the "Allow" button next to HookCase.
+4. In the "Security & Privacy" preference panel, first "click the lock to make changes", then click on the "Allow" button next to HookCase.
 Another dialog will appear telling you that "a restart is required before new system extensions can be used".
 The default choice is "Not